soborg/travToAnki/README.md

 There are also a number of functional drawbacks:

 * It uses an adaptation of the SuperMemo-2 algorithm.
 This algorithm is ancient, much better algorithms exist (like the FSRS algorithm which is natively available in newer versions of Anki).
 * UI/UX is poor and resource heavy.
-Once you get past a few hundred cards, the UI becomes sluggish and annoying.
+Once you get past a few hundred cards, the UI becomes sluggish and annoying, even on high-end PCs.
 * no offline mode.
 * Poor support on mobile devices.